Dos Gabachos Mezcal Mezcalero Abel Martinez in Santo Domingo Albarradas, Oaxaca Mexico.

 Rodrigo’s vision aligns seamlessly with ours.
 We didn’t start this brand to be just another label on a shelf or to chase overnight success.
 We did it because we fell in love with real mezcal, the kind that you just can't find anywhere, even in Oaxaca.
 Rodrigo makes that kind of juice, and every bottle he produces for us reflects that.
 He and his father taught us how to test if mezcal has been compromised: rub some on your forearm and take a whiff.
 If it smells like rubbing alcohol, it's been tampered with.
 Don Goyo said mezcal always tells the truth.

 Our relationship developed organically and didn’t happen overnight.
 Rodrigo was one of the first mezcaleros we met on our travels, but we didn’t start working together until years later, after becoming true friends.
 "Hermanos," as we like to say.
-Our partnership is built on love, honor, respect, and trust.
+Our relationship is built on love, honor, respect, and trust.

 Rodrigo once told us his greatest hope is for people to sip his mezcal and be transported to a memory, a moment, a feeling.
 Maybe one of the "funnest nights" of their life.
 Maybe something deeper.
 He hopes that through reminiscing, they also will remember the experience of his mezcal in that moment.
 That’s the magic Rodrigo brings to Dos Gabachos Mezcal.